 This is a great weekend to cool off with dad and check out the NEW Solar Vortex waterslide at Adventure Island!
 Learn more here.

-Like most attractions and keeping in line with CDC guidance, Glazer Children’s Museum will be taking it one step further by keeping capacity at 25% at first.
-You will need to purchase a timed entry ticket or if you are a member, book your time slot.
-Adult guests will be required to wear a face mask.
+Like most attractions and keeping in line with CDC guidance and masks will be optional for guests.
+Cleaning measures are continuing.
 Difficult to clean exhibits will be closed while others will be sanitized more frequently throughout the day. glazermuseum.org

-Great Ex reopened to families with new exhibits and a phased reopening plan that includes a face mask requirement for all guests ages 5 and older.
+Great Ex reopened to families with new exhibits earlier this year.
+Masks are encouraged but not required.
 A ticketed reservation is also strongly encouraged to make sure you have time to play.
 Learn more here.